-The Wagashi story
+The History of Wagashi

 Today, wagashi is enjoyed by people of all ages and is often considered a gift.
-There are many types of wagashi, from simple shapes to more elaborate designs.
+There are many types of wagashi, ranging from simple shapes to more elaborate designs.

 1. Namagashi (生菓子)